onestardao/WFGY/ProblemMap/Atlas/README.md

 - For limits and safe expansion, go to Negative Space Report v1.
 - For teaching and examples, go to Canonical Casebook v1.
 - For AI-facing routing logic, go to Atlas-to-AI Adapter v1.
-- For compact TXT routing, go to Troubleshooting Atlas Router v1.
+- For compact TXT routing, go to Troubleshooting Atlas Router v1 TXT Pack and Usage Guide.
 - For repair-facing materials, go to the Fixes folder.
-- For cross-domain bridge evidence, go to Cross-Domain Demonstration Pack v2.
+- For cross-domain bridge evidence, go to Cross-Domain Freeze Note v2 and Civilization Bridge Modules v1.

 AI_NOTE_END
 -->

-# Atlas Hub
+# Atlas Hub ⭐️

 ## Problem Map 3.0 Troubleshooting Atlas
-## Folder index, freeze map, routing layer, and system control room
+>  Quick start, folder index, freeze map, and system control room

 This folder is the structured vault for the Atlas system.